best places to live in Fort Myers Florida

 Best Gated Communities in Fort Myers

-Gated communities are their own category in Fort Myers because the lifestyle is different from a non-gated neighborhood at the same price point.
-You’re paying for the gate, the amenities, the HOA enforcement, and a specific kind of social scene.
+Gated communities are their own category because the lifestyle is different from a non-gated neighborhood at the same price point.

 Fiddlesticks Country Club

 Old-money gated golf community.
 Two private courses.
 Mature.
-The members tend to be longtime residents and the social fabric reflects that.
 If you’re buying in to play golf and have dinner at the club three nights a week, Fiddlesticks is the upper tier of that lifestyle in Fort Myers.

 The Forest